 Currently, Ontario’s Environmental Bill of Rights (EBR) provides that the people of Ontario have a “right to a healthful environment”.
-The EBR defines this as a right to receive information about and participate in government’s environmental decision-making.
+The EBR defines this as a right to receive information about and participate in the government’s environmental decision-making process.
 These rights are supervised by the provincial Auditor General but there is limited access to the courts to enforce them.
-Some argue that this political accountability model has failed to stem the tide of environmental harm and there is an urgent need for an alternative solution.
-The Auditor General has recently expressed concern that the government’s failure to act consistently with the purposes of the EBR risks undermining public confidence in environmental decision-making.

 Indigenous rights and indigenous laws are a necessary lens built into the foundation of the LCO’s project.
 Legal history pre- and post-settlement support environmental rights as a key aspect of the reconciliation framework to be carried out in Canada.
 The LCO is exploring Indigenous rights, perspectives and traditions as a possible source of environmental rights, as well as the crucial impact of environmental harm on Indigenous peoples in Ontario and elsewhere.
 The LCO is developing partnerships to assist us in reaching out to Indigenous communities.

 The LCO wants to consult with a broad array of stakeholders, including legal and environmental experts, government and justice system leaders, industry representatives, indigenous communities, and individual Ontarians interested in environmental issues.